RevathyRamalingam/slicewise-5g-resource-allocation/README.md

   - Perform correlation and mutual information analysis.
   - Check target distribution.
   - Hyperparameter tuning with cross-validation.
-  - Evaluate models like Logistic Regression, Decision Tree, and Random Forest.
+  - Evaluate models like Logistic Regression, Decision Tree, Random Forest and XGBoost.
 - `uv.lock` — Locks the specific versions of dependencies to ensure reproducibility.
 - `pyproject.toml` — Contains the dependencies for the Uvicorn project.